zachyoussef25/vivajour-privacy/privacy-policy.md

 EXIF metadata (date, location, camera info) is processed only on-device to help organize albums and is never transmitted.

 ## 3. Optional Sharing
-If you choose to share an album, VivaJour uploads optimized images and layout data to Firebase Storage using encrypted HTTPS to generate a share link.
+If you choose to share an album, VivaJour temporarily uploads user-selected images and layout data to generate a shareable link.

-This is a fully user-initiated action.
+This action is fully user-initiated and optional.
-No personal identifiers, EXIF data, or analytics are included.
+VivaJour does not associate shared content with user accounts, does not collect personal identifiers, and does not use shared content for analytics, tracking, or advertising.

+Shared content is delivered over encrypted HTTPS connections and is used solely to fulfill the user’s explicit sharing request.

 ## 4. Local Storage
 Albums, preferences, and journaling notes remain on your device.
 Deleting the App removes all locally stored data.